KarthikBairy/test/README.md

 - No external CI/CD pipeline should be used
 - You can deploy anything else inside the cluster as required.

 There can be multiple solutions to this problem.
-One such solution has been implemented in k8s folder
+One such solution has been implemented in k8s folder.
+Once deployed, you can browse on port: 31370.

 Enjoy !!